Holiday Lighting and Winter Décor Ideas for Boston-Area Homes

 Planning typically begins in early fall.
 Many Boston-area installations occur from late October through mid-November, allowing homeowners to enjoy décor from Thanksgiving through the New Year.

-Post-season removal generally takes place in January, once winter décor transitions back to a more understated seasonal look.
+Post-season removal generally takes place in January, once holiday décor transitions back to a quieter winter look.
+In some cases, evergreen containers, white lights, and natural accents can remain in place longer to provide seasonal interest through February.

-Early planning ensures the widest selection of materials and installation timing.
+Early planning ensures the widest selection of materials and a more predictable installation schedule.

 Frequently Asked Questions